 There are numerous fantastic sight gags, and Grandma’s aid ensures a lot of action.
 In “A Garfield Christmas,” she stole the show, and she did the same here.
 When Jon is modeling costumes for Garfield, he’s as comically awkward as he’s ever been.

 There’s a terrific series of gags.
 When he stalls for time by regaling Liz with Thanksgiving history, he also threatens to put her to sleep.
 Odie is still as charming as ever.

 The greatest jokes revolve around the talking scale; they’re aimed more at adults than children, who won’t get the references, but they’re still hilarious.

 20. What’s Cooking?

-Good thanksgiving movies possess a sense of excitement in them, this movie has it all.
-Differences of cultures and their perspectives add so much color to the table.
+Thanksgiving movies possess a sense of excitement in them, this movie has it all.
+Differences in cultures and their perspectives add so much color to the table.
 They all serve turkey in some form, surrounded by traditional meals from their respective countries.
-That means four different thanksgiving meals; some are sick of turkey and try to disguise it.
+That means four different Thanksgiving meals; some are sick of turkey and try to disguise it.

 Gurinder Chadha, an Indian woman of Punjabi origin and Kenyan roots who grew up in London and has been married to Paul Mayeda Berges, a half-Japanese American, brought these families together.
 Isn’t it enough to make you smile?
 They co-wrote and directed the film.

 Now all that’s left is to choose from this list and enjoy your Thanksgiving break with some good movies.